HarryLovesCode/Vulkan-API-Book/chap2/physical_devices_and_logical_connections.md

 # `vkEnumeratePhysicalDevices`

-In order to get a list of all the physical devices in the system, we can call use this method.
+To get a list of all the physical devices in the system, we can call use this method.
 You can find more information [in the same section](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#devsandqueues-physical-device-enumeration) along with the definition itself.
 The definition looks like...

 ```cpp
 VkResult vkEnumeratePhysicalDevices(